Skip to main content

 Secure self-registration of computers on the Stanford Network

-The Stanford Network Self-Registration (SNSR) service combines a web-based self-registration application and the Stanford Network Registration Tool (SNRT) to streamline registration of computers on the Stanford Network.
+The Stanford Network Self-Registration (SNSR) service integrates a web-based self-registration application with the Stanford Device Registration (SDR) tool, a client-based solution, to simplify the registration and compliance process for devices on the Stanford Network.

 Features